Contents

 Another important thing is a narrow variety of ad formats that may or may not align with your advertising goals.
 This can not only limit the creativity of advertisers but also lower engagement rates and the chances of grabbing ideal customers’ attention.

+Overall, mentioned limitations can make a negative impact on the effectiveness of your advertising strategy.
 Therefore, it’s essential to consider alternative platforms and channels that can at least be used in conjunction and help diversify your advertising efforts.

-Walled gardens vs. open internet: side-by-side comparison
+Walled garden internet vs. open internet: side-by-side comparison

 Now that we’ve covered the nature of walled gardens, it’s time to see what’s on the other side of the boxing ring.